GlobalFishingWatch/globalfishingwatch.github.io/vessels.md

 Future versions of these lists will include flag state, gear type, and other information about the vessels.

+# Version 0.2 of Vessel Lists
+Our previous version included only vessels that had at least 1000 positions in a given year, and we changed this to 500 "active" positions -- positions where a vessel had a speed above .1 knots.
+We also are now including vessels that broadcast that they are fishing vessels more than 99 percent of the time instead of 100 percent.
+These relaxed restrictions increase the number of fishing vessels by about a few thousand per year.

+A blog entry about this update can be found [here]({{site.url}}{{site.baseurl}}/vessel_activity/2016/12/22/New-Vessel-Lists.html).

+To download the lists, visit [this github release](https://github.com/GlobalFishingWatch/treniformis/tree/0.2/treniformis/_assets/GFW/FISHING_MMSI/KNOWN_AND_LIKELY).

 ![Vessels]({{ site.url }}{{site.baseurl}}/images/vessel.jpg)